 Different time limits apply if you are making these claims as the relative of someone killed in a motor vehicle or workplace accident.

 Special time limit provisions also exist concerning minors injured by close relatives and to claimants affected by a disability.
-Therefore, you should consult Injury Lawyers at BPC Lawyers for expert advice if either of these circumstances applies to your case.
+Therefore, you should consult with our Personal Injury Lawyers at BPC Lawyers for expert advice if either of these circumstances applies to your case.

 Why time limits are important

 While courts have the discretion to extend statutory time periods in which a personal injury claim can be made, extension applications will only be successful if the court finds it would be ‘just and reasonable to grant an extension of time.

 Additionally, it’s difficult for non-lawyers to stay on top of the differences in time limits depending on the type of claim – the time limits for workers’ compensation and motor vehicle accident claims are much shorter than public liability or medical negligence claims, for instance.